Skip to content

 bash

-claw health -f claw-pod.yml # both healthy
+claw health # both healthy

 Message @quickstart-bot in your Discord server.
 The bot responds through the governance proxy -- it has no direct API access.
 The dashboards update live.